DavidButterfield/SCST-Usermode-Adaptation/README.md

        "A paper describing the work in detail").

 Branches:
- + master     - the original work described by the paper
+ + master     - the original work described by the paper, using local files or block devices
- + usermode   - updated work using local files or block devices as backing store
+ + usermode   - updated work still using local files or block devices as backing store
  + scstu_tcmu - further updated with ability to drive tcmu-runner handler plugins (only RBD tested)

 The adaptation uses about 80,000 lines of the SCST source code, a subset